 We will provide all players with their own folder containing all music the ensemble is working on.
 The folder will be yours for the year to take home for practice purposes.
 Players are welcome to make markings on the music in PENCIL ONLY.
 As we finish with each piece of music we ask that people erase all markings and then the music will be collected and returned to its appropriate library (some music will be purchased by KLCB and some will likely be borrowed from school libraries in the area).

-We aim to do a concert around Christmas, one mid-year and a year-end performance in June.
+We aim to do a concert around Christmas, one mid-year (usually around April 1) and a year-end performance in June.
 Depending on how the year progresses we endeavour to also provide a couple other smaller performances, workshops or festival opportunities for our members.

-We ask all members to contribute the nominal amount of $250/year ($125/term) to cover the operational costs of the ensemble.
+We ask all members to contribute the nominal amount of $250/year to cover the operational costs of the ensemble.
 This can be paid in two payments of $125 each in September and February.
 Please note that there are no partial fee rates for those who plan to miss significant amounts of our performance year due to travel or extended vacations.
 It is important to us that members are committed to both their membership in the group as well as our level of performance.
-To keep things simple, should a band member need to resign from the ensemble, refunds will be given only for the complete quarters of non-involvement.

 No. We will not ask members to raise additional funds through individual fund-raising activities.
 People are busy enough with families and work etc. We will ask members to assist with the selling of tickets to performances as any profits we make through performance will obviously assist us in our ongoing operations.